Analysis | How Clarence Thomas’s recusal controversy compares to others

 As the Thomas recusal debate has grown in recent weeks, a popular comeback has emerged: What about Ruth Bader Ginsburg?
 It was raised by a Republican lawyer who worked to confirm Thomas — in two separate op-eds — by many social media users and by a writer for The Federalist appearing on Fox News this weekend.

 Ginsburg, like Thomas, was among the justices most reluctant to recuse herself.
-And she maintained that posture despite blurring the lines between political activism and the judiciary on multiple occasions.
+She maintained that posture despite blurring the lines between political activism and the judiciary on multiple occasions.

 Many of the Ginsburg recusal questions stemmed from the work of her husband, Martin Ginsburg.
 He was a well-known tax lawyer who often found himself tied, however directly or indirectly, to cases before the Supreme Court.